-City of Dreams
+City of Dreams D3

 Location: Fisherman’s Wharf

 Anyone who’s spent any kind of time on this site knows how I feel about

 MacauSoul.
 It’s the pinnacle of life, the best bar in town, and you absolutely must visit it when you’re in Macau.
-What it’s not, however, is the second coming of Party Central, so for a more raucous scene, definitely consider another venue on this list.
+What it’s not, however, is the second coming of Party Central, so if you’re looking for a louder, more raucous scene, definitely consider another venue on this list.